 Canstar Blue’s latest powdered gravy and stock review has seen Maggi, Gravox, Massel, ALDI Chef’s Cupboard, Woolworths, OXO and Coles compared on taste, consistency, range variety, packaging design, value for money and overall satisfaction.

 Show Important Notes^*

 Hide Important Notes^*

-Maggi plates up best in powdered gravy and stock ratings
+Maggi plates up best in powdered gravy and stock ratings for 2nd year

 There’s always a step in the cooking process in which you can’t help but just get excited.
 Whether it’s drizzling gravy over a juicy steak, or pouring your favourite stock into the slow cooker to create a mouth-watering lamb ragù, it’s hard to ignore the delicious ‘oomph’ a good gravy or stock can add to any dish.
 It’s no wonder why almost one in four (24%) Aussies make sure to, well, stock up on the good stuff during each grocery shop.